Official minority languages of Sweden: Finnish

 Finnish has been spoken in Sweden ever since the (then provincial) borders were drawn in the 13th century.
 Sweden has always had a significant migration to and from Finland.
 As the two languages belong to different language families, it is easy to distinguish them, unlike the neighbouring languages Norwegian and Danish.
 The number of Finnish speakers in Sweden today has been estimated to over 460,000.
 Even though many current Swedes are of full or mixed Finnish descent, Swedish is the main language in practice for many bilinguals.

 Finnish and Meänkieli can be used in the northernmost municipalities of Gällivare, Haparanda, Kiruna, Pajala and Övertorneå and its immediate neighbourhood.

-On 11 December 2007, Finnish Broadcasting Company YLE reported, that in Uppsala, Sweden, speaking Finnish was forbidden from municipal employees, and that this was the case also with small talk during breaks.
+On 11 December 2007, the Finnish Broadcasting Company (YLE) reported, that in Uppsala, Sweden, speaking Finnish was forbidden for municipal employees, and that this was the case also with small talk during breaks.
 According to an agreement between the city council and the municipal trade union the official working language is Swedish and two employees were not allowed to speak Finnish with one another in the common work premises or in break rooms.
 The Equality Ombudsman considered that a ban was permissible in that particular case.

 The following municipalities are included in the administrative area for Finnish: